MourIdri/azureiaascodev2/README.md

     # Resize the VM

      az vm resize --resource-group --resource-group DemoRG --name ub-16-front-web-1 --size Standard_DS3_v2
+     #The service is still up since were are in an availibility set

    2.2 : Deploy resource group with a VM from a Json.
 Open the Azure Cli and proceed :

     #Download the template and the paramters uisng this